Top 5 Whole Life Companies for Infinite Banking

 Below is the shortlist of Whole Life companies you would even want to consider for Infinite Banking.
 Keep scrolling to learn more about the specific criteria.

-In our professional opinion, either Penn Mutual, Mass Mutual and/or Guardian will be the best Whole Life company for the vast majority of people pursuing an Infinite Banking policy.
+In our professional opinion, either Mass Mutual, Penn Mutual, or Guardian will be the best Whole Life company for the vast majority of people pursuing an Infinite Banking policy.
 Their top-tier performance, their True Mutuality, and their access to some of Whole Life’s desirable ancillary features put them in the top tier.
 That said, sometimes the impeccable credit rating and immense size of New York Life is appealing and worth sacrificing a bit of illustrated performance.

-We have yet to find a compelling reason to direct our clients towards any of the Mutual Holding Companies, such as Ameritas, Mutual Trust Life, National Life Group, or One America, since we find their performance continually lags that of their True Mutual peers.
+We have yet to find a compelling reason to direct our clients towards any of the Mutual Holding Companies, such as Ameritas, Mutual Trust Life, National Life Group, One America, or even Lafayette Life (with the highest early cash value).
+We find that all of their ongoing performance substantially lags that of the top 3 performers, so why stray from the tried, tested, and True Mutual Companies.

 If you have illustrations and would like an apples-to-apples comparison with the top True Mutual insurance companies, you can book a custom competitive analysis at BankingTruths.com/Schedule.

 Lafayette Life did, however, earn its way onto our shortlist, despite being a Mutual Holding Company, because they do have the highest cash value in the very early years.
-Although this can often be initially appealing to fledgling Infinite Banker researchers, we would encourage you to quantify the tradeoff in mid-to-long-term performance before commiting lifelong dollars to any insurance company.
+Even though this can initially be appealing to fledgling Infinite Banker researchers, we would encourage you to quantify the significant trade-off in mid-to-long-term performance before prioritizing this metric.

 We believe that understanding our criteria and methodology behind our ratings will help you make a more informed decision when choosing the Best Infinite Banking Company for your family.